 Women with Polycystic Ovarian Syndrome or PCOS battle with many symptoms that affect their lives in ways that can be physically and mentally challenging.
-Due to high levels of the male hormone, women are faced with unwanted facial and body hair, acne, hair loss and irregular periods.
+Due to high levels of the male hormone, women are faced with unwanted facial and body hair, acne, hair loss, mental health issues and irregular periods.

 Furthermore, PCOS can cause complications such as obesity, diabetes, endometrial cancer, depression, infertility, and if successful at becoming pregnant, miscarriage or premature birth.
 The hormone imbalance in women is mainly caused by genetics and there is no cure for the disease.
 Fortunately, women with PCOS can treat the problem with a few lifestyle changes.

 Women can manage their weight and reduce the risk of diabetes by following a low carbohydrate or low glycemic index diet.
 Cut your sugars, carbohydrates and fatty foods in half.
 This means to eat less breads, pastries, rice, ground provisions, use little or no sugar in your tea and drinks, ease up on the fried foods and alcohol.
 If you are accustomed to eating four slices of bread for breakfast then try two slices but with more protein in between.
 At lunch time, eat less rice or pasta with more peas, meats, and green vegetables on your plate.

 According to science writer Laurie Ray, women with PCOS are about three times more likely to experience depression and anxiety than people without PCOS.
 The reasons for this are still unclear.
 First thing you should do is find out the source of your stress.
 Is the problem your boss, partner, parent, children, friend, or neighbour?
 If so, then work on your relationships immediately.
 At the same time, relax your nerves with techniques such as deep breathing, reading a book, writing in a journal, listening to music and exercising.

 Work out daily